 Why Women Should Lead our A.I.
 Future

 The usual argument about women and AI is that women are grossly underrepresented in this field and that we should have more women contributions and involvement.
 Diversity of perspective is one of the motivations for this.
-There are plenty of examples of how AI is designed without consideration of one half of the human population.
+There are plenty of examples of how AI is designed without considering one half of the human population.
 Megan Alzner writes about this:

 If we all want to make AI-driven products that solve real problems and are sustainable businesses, we need the best.
 This is going to require a variety of minds on projects, and that means increasing the number of women on engineering teams.